-THE ANNUAL CONFERENCE.
+THE ANNUAL CONFERENCES.

-¶ 75.
-Each annual conference shall be composed of all the traveling, supernumerary and superannuated preachers who have been duly received into full connection, within its bounds, and of lay delegates elected by the several circuits, as provided for in paragraph 97, page 45.
+¶84.
+Each annual conference shall be composed of all the traveling, supernumerary and superannuated preachers who have been duly received into full connection, within its bounds, and of lay delegates elected by the several circuits, as provided for in paragraph 106 (2), and women evangelists as provided for in paragraph 147, subdivision 3.

-Each circuit shall be entitled to one delegate, and whenever there shall be more than one preacher traveling upon a circuit, if the preacher or preachers be members in full connection in conference, the circuit shall be entitled to one additional delegate for every such additional preacher, provided, nevertheless, that in no case shall a preacher be counted more than once in the election of delegates.
+¶ 85.
+Each circuit shall be entitled to one delegate, and whenever there shall be more than one preacher traveling upon a circuit, if the preacher or preachers be members in full connection in confer ence, the circuit shall be entitled to one additional delegate for every such additional preacher.

-¶ 76.
-There shall be the following annual conferences, to wit: The Genesee, the Illinois, the Susquehanna, the Michigan, the Kansas, the Minnesota and Northern Iowa, the New York, the Iowa, the Wisconsin, the North Michigan, the Ohio, the Central Illinois, the Texas, the Missouri, the West Kansas, the South Dakota, the Pittsburg, the California, the East Michigan, the Louisiana, the Oregon, the West Iowa, the Wabash, the Colorado, the North Minnesota, the North Indiana, the Nebraska, the Southern California, the Arkansas and Southern Missouri, the Columbia River, the Washington, the Platte River, the Western Ontario, the Eastern Ontario, the Kentucky and Tennessee, the North Dakota, and such others as may be organized as hereinafter provided.
+¶86.
+There shall be the following annual conferences, to wit: The Genesee, the Illinois, the Susquehanna, the Michigan, the Kansas, the Minnesota and Northern Iowa, the New York, the Iowa, the Wisconsin, the North Michigan, the Ohio, the Central Illinois, the Texas, the Missouri, the West Kansas, the South Dakota, the Pittsburg, the California, the East Michigan, the Louisiana, the Oregon, the West Iowa, the Wabash, the Colorado, the North Minnesota, the North Indiana, the Nebraska, the Southern California, the Arkansas See ¶66.
+45 and Southern Missouri, the Columbia River, the Washington, the Platte River, the West Ontario, the East Ontario, the Kentucky and Tennessee, the North Dakota, the Oil City, the Oklahoma, the Western Canada, the South Africa, and such others as may be organized as hereinafter provided.